bohlryan/OPEnS-Lab-Sapflow/README.md

 At this point the upload can begin.

-Further Instructions can be seen in the Hardwarex article
+Further Instructions for hardware assembly, connections, and operation can be seen in the Hardwarex article